xoomsday/ler/README.md

     *   **Remembers Your Place**: The application automatically saves your last reading position on every page turn and returns you to it when you reopen a book.
-    *   **Per-Book Display Settings**: Font size and line height are saved for each book individually and restored when the book is reopened.
+    *   **Per-Book Display Settings**: Font size, line height, and font face (serif/sans-serif) are saved for each book individually and restored when the book is reopened.
+    *   **Dark Mode**: A simple toggle allows switching the entire application, including the book content, to a dark theme for comfortable night reading.
+The setting is saved globally.
     *   **EPUB Rendering**: Opens and displays EPUB files using the `epub.js` library.
     *   **Table of Contents (TOC) & Bookmarking**: A unified overlay